An enduring legacy. Meet our founder.

 Besides offering regular programs and services to newcomers, immigrants and economically disadvantaged Calgarians, Salim took the courage to explore other possibilities.
-He pioneered many programs and services such as “Drop-in ESL Program” in 1988 and its curriculum is still used province wise.
+He pioneered many programs and services such as “Drop-in ESL Program” in 1988 and its curriculum is still used province wide.
 Another innovative service was the “Unemployment Insurance Intake Program” for immigrants.
 In 1992, Salim also introduced computers as a tool for the ESL students to learn English language and find jobs.
 In 1995, Salim launched the computer and accounting programs among the non-profits so that learners could place their feet in these fields.
 In 1997, Salim initiated a “Computers for Kids” Program with the main objective to keep kids off the streets and make good use of the time to learn and explore something new through computers.
 In the same year, Salim started a brand new program, which no other not-for-profit organization had provided before and that was the “Taiwanese Program”, which included: 1) providing resources and information regarding Canada to prospective Taiwanese immigrants; 2) recruiting and sending Canadian ESL teachers to Taiwan for teaching; and 3) sending trainers to Taiwan to train their ESL teachers.
 In 1999, Salim pioneered the “Clerical Training Program”, which is still a very overwhelming program.
 In 2004, an “Enhanced Language Training for Immigrant Professionals” was introduced and due to the expertise we had in language training in previous years, it was a very successful program for two years!
 In 2005, Salim realized there was a service gap for immigrants and refugees who were pre-literate in the English language or had extremely limited literacy skills; he introduced the “Basic English and Literacy Program”.

 In 1998, TIES’ Board of Directors decided to construct the Society’s own building to avoid paying high rent.
 Within five years, Salim raised $2.2 million for the purchase of land and building construction.
 The SE main building located in Forest Lawn was officially opened in October 2003 and by November 2005, the building became debt-free – a place that belongs to the immigrant community in Calgary.